 Without the advantages of modern digital technology and the power of the internet or social media, the first Melbourne Map published in 1990 became the highest selling poster of its time, making its way into tens of thousands of homes and businesses locally, interstate and overseas.
 It attracted media attention and was reproduced in Melbourne’s major newspapers and featured on radio and television programs.

-The significant changes to Melbourne’s skyline over the past 26 years means that the old map is now quite out of date.
+The significant changes to Melbourne’s skyline over the past 28 years means that the original Melbourne Map is now quite out of date.
 Originally the idea was to use modern technology, scan the old map and put in the new buildings.
-It quickly became apparent that this would not work so we started from scratch, once again.
+It quickly became apparent that this would not work, so much has changed and a new illustration was started from scratch.

 The map will be extended to the north and over into the Western suburbs, to include Williamstown, Newport, Yarraville, Seddon, Footscray etc.

-Lewis is initially using pencil to draft in all the streets and buildings.
-He will later go back over all these pencil sketches and ink in detail then Deborah will add further character to the drawing to include people, boats, cars etc.
+Lewis Brownlie (chief illustrator) initially used pencil to draft in all the streets and buildings and is now in the process of inking the final illustration.
+Deborah Young (character illustrator and original artist of the first Melbourne Map) will add further character to the drawing to include people, boats, cars etc.

 There is no doubt about it, Melbournians and her visitors love this city.
 We can’t wait to publish and share this illustration with the world and know it will be treasured as an historic Melbourne momento.